What is an Unweighted GPA?

-In particular, unweighted grade point averages do not take into account the apparent difficulty of the courses that you have completed, but weighted grade point averages do so based on classifications such as honors and Advanced Placement.
+In particular, unweighted grade point averages do not take into account the apparent difficulty of the courses that you have completed.
+Still, weighted grade point averages do so based on classifications such as honors and Advanced Placement.

 To put it another way, when it comes to unweighted grade point averages, grades correspond precisely with grade points.
 When calculating unweighted grade point averages, a perfect score of 4.0 is awarded for an A, a perfect score of 3.0 for a B, and so on.
 However, this is not the case with weighted grade point averages.
-When computing weighted GPAs, you also need to take into account the difficulty of the courses.
-For the purpose of calculating a weighted grade point average, an A in every normal class may result in a score of 4.0, but an A in every AP class could result in a score of 5.0.
+When computing weighted GPAs, you also need to consider the difficulty of the courses.
+To calculate a weighted grade point average, an A in every normal class may result in a score of 4.0, but an A in every AP class could result in a score of 5.0.

 Do Colleges Look At Weighted Or Unweighted GPAs?

-Do Colleges Look At Weighted Or Unweighted GPAs?
-You may be asking, now that we’ve discussed the numerous components that contribute to the difference between weighted and unweighted GPA, how the difference between weighted and unweighted GPA affects you as a student and potential college candidate?
+Now that we’ve discussed the numerous components that contribute to the difference between weighted and unweighted GPAs, how does the difference between weighted and unweighted GPAs affect you as a student and potential college candidate?

 After all, one of the most common reasons students compute their own GPAs and think about the difference between weighted and unweighted GPAs is because they want to assess their chances of admission to the colleges and universities that are their top choices.

-Because colleges worry about both the difficulty of your academic schedule and your performance within it, they give about equal consideration to both your weighted and unweighted grade point averages (GPA).
-No need to worry about ambiguity related to the scale and colleges knowing what it means if your school’s scale isn’t normal because your school will typically submit an explanation of your grading scale with your high school transcript.
+Because colleges worry about both the difficulty of your academic schedule and your performance within it, they give equal consideration to both your weighted and unweighted grade point averages (GPA).
+There is no need to worry about ambiguity related to the scale and colleges knowing what it means if your school’s scale isn’t normal because your school will typically submit an explanation of your grading scale with your high school transcript.